kylepott/pdsnd_github/README.md

 Note: the csv data is not included in this repo controlled by .gitignore

+.gitignore also ignores any future csv files added to the repo

 ### Credits
 Udacity course (highly recommended): https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104